AdrianSuliga/STM32_Projects/README.md

 # SPI on MCP23S08
 - SPI_Lesson: Project contains all SPI exs from FORBOT course.
 The aim of those exs was to create library to interact with MCP23S08 port expander.

+# I2C and EEPROM 24AA01
+- EEPROM_Lesson: Create library to handle writing and reading from EEPROM memory using I2C.
+Currently flashed program counts number of times when the microcontroller was booted.